maGriffioen/Delfi-PQ_FDIR_Evaluator/Readme.md

 **2x SimpleLink MSP432P401R LaunchPad Development Kit:** All software runs on these controllers.

-(**Energia:** This program is used to compile the code for the controller, and upload it to the controller.
+(**Energia:** This program is used to compile the code for the controller.
 If the user wishes to make some improvements to it, he needs this to get it running on the controller.)

 **Wires and 1 kΩ resistor:** Used to connect an output pin from one controller to the reset pin of the other controller.

-## How to use the FDIR evaluator
+## How to use the FDIR Evaluator
-Various steps are involved in implementing the evaluator in an existing project and/ or getting the software to work by itself.
+Various steps are involved in implementing the evaluator in an existing project and/or getting the software to work by itself.

 The first step is to open the bitflipSoftware.ino project in Energia.
 This code can either be used in its existing state, or the various elements (variable initialization and code within setup and loop) can be implemented in existing flight software.
 The code can be compiled and uploaded to the primary controller (flight controller).
 It is recommended to disconnect the controller after uploading.